Muni Sakya

-Muni Bahadhur Sakya or Muni Sakya (Nepali:मुनीबहादुर शाक्य) is a Nepalese computer programmer.
+Muni Bahadhur Shakya or Muni Shakya (Nepali: मुनीबहादुर शाक्य) is a Nepalese computer programmer.
 He is credited with helping bring information technology to Nepal.
-He's also known for designing computer systems that can be operated in the Nepali language.
+He is also known for designing computer systems that can be operated in the Nepali language.

 Biography

-Sakya was born in 1942, in Patan.
+Shakya was born in 1942, in Patan.
 His father is Buddharaj Shakya.
 He had three siblings.
 His birth name was Muni Shakya but his teacher in school added the Bahadhur as the middle name.
 He tried to correct the name, but it could not happen and his certificates used the name Muni Bahadhur Shakya.

 He joined Tri-Chandra College as a physics student.
-However, due to interest in electronics, he opted to study engineering, and got a in radio engineering from Calcutta, India in 1962.
+However, due to their interest in electronics, he opted to study engineering and got a diploma in radio engineering from Calcutta, India in 1962.

-After completing the diploma, he returned Nepal and helped a British engineer to make a 10kw radio transmitter.
+After completing the diploma, he returned to Nepal and helped a British engineer to make a 10kW radio transmitter.
 Observing his skill, he was invited to study in England in 1970 as a British Council scholar.

 Career and contributions

-Sakya designed and fabricated devices, including a laboratory type stabilized power supply and a sine wave generator.
+Shakya designed and fabricated devices, including a laboratory-type stabilized power supply and a sine wave generator.
 He went to France in 1973, where he worked until 1979.
-In France he decided to switch to computing and made microprocessor-based controllers and video cards while studying communication, digital electronics and computer techniques there.
+In France, he decided to switch to computing and made microprocessor-based controllers and video cards while studying communication, digital electronics, and computer techniques there.

 In 1979, he made the first microcomputer in Nepal.
-He built the power supply and video card himself.
-He bought a keyboard from the US and made the monitor from a Russian television.
-At the South Asian Regional Conference on computers, held in Kathmandu in 1979, Sakya demonstrated his device.
+He built the power supply and video call.
+He bought a keyboard from the US and made the monitor from Russian television.
+At the South Asian Regional Conference on computers, held in Kathmandu in 1979, Shakya demonstrated his device.

-Sakya went to the US in 1981 to work on the development of floppy disk controllers.
+Shakya went to the US in 1981 to work on the development of floppy disk controllers.
 As I/O cards were yet to be invented, after he came back from the US, he made I/O cards required for the hard disk.
 He designed microprocessor-based traffic controllers in Kathmandu.
 He opened the first Nepalese company for manufacturing computer cards, Sun Moon Computer Industry, in 1995, and established Hi-Tech Pioneer Ltd, an Internet Service Provider.

 Devanagari typing

-Sakya’s primary interest is in designing systems to operate in the Nepali language.
+Shakya's primary interest is in designing systems, to operate in the Nepali language.
 Because of the difficulty in programming in the Nepali language, Nepalese software was limited to word processing.
 He did his first demonstration of computing in the Nepali language on a microcomputer with the display of the Nepalese National Anthem in Devanagari script in 1983 on a CP/M-based computer.
 He received the Science Award in December 1983 for this work.
 He developed a software package complete with all Nepali characters.
 Certificates and checks were printed in the Nepali language using it.
 Commercial Nepali software can be developed.
-Sakya is working towards software with Nepali menus and commands so that Nepalis can work with computers without knowledge of English.
+Shakya is working towards software with Nepali menus and commands so that Nepalese can work with computers without the knowledge of English.